ZelvaMan/canvas-calendar/notes.md

 - ability to have endtime after midnight

 ## todo  EventCreaetor
+- automatic render EventCreatorLine for every resource info
+- !!add collumns
 - abbility to add to diferent possision that default
 - fix dulpitation issues, also delete event if it is no longer written
-- automatic render EventCreatorLine for every resource info
-- add collumns